What types of expenses do I have to "add back" in computing my Wisconsin income?

 The Department may disallow those same expenses for prior years under its express statutory authority in secs.
 71.10(1), 71.30(2), and 71.80(1)(b), Wis.
 Stats.

 If I have related entity expenses that aren't eligible for a deduction, does the related entity still have to report the corresponding interest or rental income in Wisconsin income?

-If you cannot deduct an interest or rental expense paid to a related entity, or intangible expenses or management fees because they don't meet the conditions described in Part II of Schedule RT, the related entity may subtract the corresponding income from his, her, or its Wisconsin income if the following requirements are met:
+If you cannot deduct an interest or rental expense paid to a related entity, or intangible expenses or management fees because they don't meet the conditions described in Part II of Schedule RT, the related entity may subtract the corresponding income from Wisconsin income if the following requirements are met:

 - You must complete Part I of

 Statement of Disallowed Related Entity Expenses, and provide it to the related entity,